EU governments ban malaria drug for COVID-19, trial paused as safety fears grow

 Medicines agencies in France and Italy said the drug should not be used for COVID-19 outside clinical trials.
 Belgium’s regulator said trials aiming to evaluate the drug should also take potential risks into consideration.

-Swiss drugmaker Novartis (NOVN.S) is pushing ahead with its U.S. study involving 440 patients, while French company Sanofi (SASY.PA) declined to comment on the future of its two trials.
+Swiss drugmaker Novartis is pushing ahead with its U.S. study involving 440 patients, while French company Sanofi declined to comment on the future of its two trials.

 Italian health authorities concluded that the risks, coupled with little evidence hydroxychloroquine was beneficial against COVID-19, merited a ban outside of clinical trials.